- March 1, 2016

 Frequently Asked Questions

-XBlaze Code: Embryo is a simulation game with fantasy theme.
+XBlaze Code: Embryo is a simulation game with fantasy and anime themes.

 XBlaze Code: Embryo is available on PC, Windows, PlayStation 3, PlayStation and others.